 Program Flash Memory

-The memory spaces in the AVR architecture is designed in a linear and regular memory map.
+The memory spaces in the AVR architecture are designed in a linear and regular memory map.
 The size of the flash program memory is usually indicated in the part number of the device itself (e.g., the ATmega32x line has 32KB of flash, while the ATmega64x line has 64KB).
 The AVR Flash is an on-chip in-system reprogrammable flash memory for program instruction storage.
-The Flash memory has a typical endurance of at least 10,000 write/erase cycles
+The Flash memory has a typical endurance of at least 10,000 writes/erase cycles

 AVR Program Flash memory space is divided into two sections, the Boot Program section and the Application Program section.
 Lock bits are available to read/write protection to prevent tampering.
 The application section can be updated by the bootloader.

 Since all AVR instructions are 16 or 32-bits wide the flash is arranged in 16-bit width word size.

 AVR Data Memory is implemented in a separate address bus than the Program Memory.
 There are two data buses, one that can access all data and the In/Out data bus with limited access to a small section of memory.

 The AVR Data Address Space consists of :

 Consists of 32 8-bit general purpose working registers (R0-R31)

 - I/O Memory (64 x 8-bit) (002016–005F16)